 As a connected path system, the concept plan’s framework provides both continuity and variety.
 The distinct programs and forms of each typological space allows for diverse experiences on the river ranging from dining opportunities to expansive public event programming to new amenities for human-powered craft.
 At the same time, design details provide visual cohesion along the entire segment.
 Paving, for instance, mirrors the contrasts of the existing context.
 A refined cut stone follows the elegant Beux-Arts Wacker Viaduct and Bridgehouse architecture, while a more rugged precast plank flanks the lower elevations and underside of the exposed steel bridges.

-The team is now in the process of construction documentation for the first three blocks of the Chicago Riverwalk.
 Architects: Sasaki Associates Location: Chicago, Illinois, United States Sasaki Team: Gina Ford, Steve Hamwey, Mauricio Gomez, Alexis Canter, Zach Chrisco, Shannon Lee Consultants: Alfred Benesch Engineers, Maritime Engineering; Jacobs/Ryan, Local Landscape Architect; Schuler Shook, Lighting; Infrastructure Engineers, Inc., Local Civil Engineering; Rubinos Mesia Engineering, Structural Engineering; Delta Engineering, Inc., MEP Engineers; Dynasty, Surveying; GeoServices Inc., Geotechnical Engineering Client: City of Chicago Department of Transportation Services: Landscape Architecture, Civil Engineering, Planning , Urban Design, Graphic Design Size: 1.5 acres/3 blocks Completion Date: In progress